 “You’re damned.”

-“You only believe in Jesus and pray that He will cure your baldness.”
+“You only believe in Jesus, so that He will cure your baldness.”
 I threw the wig in his face and exited from the office.

-I walked back to the Olds defiant in my lack of belief, until spotting my mother in the car.
-She was praying for my soul and my father stared into the snow distance, but I rejected the Holy Trinity, heaven, purgatory, hell, The Holy Eucharist, the infallibility of the Pope, the Blessed Virgin, and all the teaching of the Holu roman Church.
+I walked back to the Olds defiant faithful to my lack of belief.
+I spotted my mother in the Olds.
+She was praying for my soul and my father stared into the snowy distance.
+I had rejected the Holy Trinity, heaven, purgatory, hell, The Eucharist, the Infallibility of the Pope, the Blessed Virgin, and all the teachings of the Holy Roman Church.
+My duty on Earth had ceased The Baltimore Catechism's essential edict to love, serve, and obey God for years.

 My birth had taken twenty-two hours.
 My mother had gone down to the Valley of Death to bring me life and I wished that I was still a six year-old boy in a white communion suit.
 Chaney had worn a similar suit for our Holy Communion.
-We fought over something that spring day.
+We fought that spring day.
+He had made fun of my red velvet collar.
 My mother had ordered me to say that I was sorry.
-He was my best friend.
+I did just that.
+He was my best friend and still was.
+Dead or alive.

 I opened the door and sat in the back seat, knowing the next few minutes would be hell on earth for at least two of the three of us.

 “How did it go?”
 My father started up the engine.
-The 88 had a big V-8, but it wasn't loud enough to drowned out my answer.
+The 88 had a big V-8.
+It wasn't loud enough to drowned out my answer.

 “Not good.
 The man said I was damned.”